LivestockWaterRecycling/lwr-news-scraper/README.md

 ```

-4. If no error messages appear in the output, there should now be a __.JSON__ file present in the base directory of the project titled,
+4. If no error messages appear in the output, there should now be a __.JSON__ file present in the base directory of the project titled
-__featured.json__ or __press.json__, depending on which command you ran.
+__featured.json__ .
 As the name suggests, this file holds article objects in JSON format containing four fields: Title, content, link (url), and image url.

 ### JSON Structure